 Excess skin around the eyes can make people look tired.
 It can also impair vision, give the eyes a puffy appearance, and lead to droopy eyelids.
-Eyelid surgery can correct these problems.
+Eyelid surgery can help improve problems.

 What is Eyelid Surgery (Blepharoplasty)?

 Eyelid surgery, also called an eye lift or blepharoplasty, is the treatment of choice for patients who have droopy eyelids and baggy eyes.
 Dr. Price performs this type of surgery to remove excess skin, fat, or muscle from the areas around the upper or lower eyelids.

 Also referred to as an “eye lift”, the procedure corrects the heaviness that excess skin puts on the upper eyelid, which is responsible for the drooping appearance.
 Although it is more commonly done as a cosmetic procedure, a blepharoplasty may be performed to correct the interference droopy eyelids can cause with a person’s vision.

 Eyelid surgery is able to rejuvenate the eye areas and make you appear younger.
 It is used to treat sagging skin that affects the contour of the upper eyelid, and can sometimes impair vision.
 Eyelid surgery can also remove excess fat that has accumulated in the eyelids, leading to a puffy appearance, as well address the bags that form under the eyes.
 Some patients also consider extending the treatment to improve the drooping of their lower eyelids and the wrinkles that form in the area.

 Types of Eyelid Surgery (Blepharoplasty)

 - Lower Eyelid Blepharoplasty is done on the lower eyelid.
 This procedure is for modifying eye bags and improving the appearance of wrinkles around the eyes.